-During 2022/23 the Patient Experience Team used their twice weekly team meetings to identify ways to improve our complaint process.
+During 2023/24 the Patient Experience Team used their twice weekly team meetings to identify ways to improve our complaint process and regular more in-depth Improvement Team Meetings.
 These team meetings gave the team an opportunity to put forward and test ideas to improve our processes.
 The team meetings also ensure that all team members were aware of the actions that need to be taken when a complaint is received.